MariannaSpyrakou/Cograph_Modular_Decomposition/README.md

 example_1.py

-    input: the below cotree
+    input: the below co-tree

-    output: the updated cotree when adding node x, adjacent to a,d,e,f
+    output: the updated co-tree when adding node x, adjacent to a,d,e,f

                        (1)                                       (1)